Marcos Ambrose: 2007–10

 The 2010 season was a myriad of troubles for Ambrose.
 Engine problems, unlucky crashes and pit road troubles plagued his racing season.
 However, in the Zippo 200 at The Glen, Ambrose won his third straight Watkins Glen he held off Joey Logano and Kevin Harvick to win.
-Since the win, he started to gain some form, recording a top 10 at Atlanta and a top 5 at Richmond.
+Since the win, he started to gain some form, recording a top-ten at Atlanta and a top-five at Richmond.
 At the Toyota/Save Mart 350 at Sonoma, Ambrose led 35 laps, and held a ten-second lead over Jimmie Johnson.
 His lead got erased by a caution on lap 104.
 During the caution, Ambrose turned off his car's engine to conserve fuel, but was unable to restart it.
 As a result, Ambrose attempted to return to his spot, but was forced to fall to seventh on the restart due to not maintaining a particular speed during the caution, and finished sixth.
 After the race, Ambrose stated, "I was leading the race and had trouble getting the motor cranked back up a little bit there, and NASCAR made the call.
 I was trying to save fuel and the motor shut off.
-It didn’t recrank the way it should.
-I didn’t stop rolling, but it is what it is."
+It didn't recrank the way it should.
+I didn't stop rolling, but it is what it is."

 2011

 Ambrose announced on 17 August 2010 that he signed a multi-year deal with Richard Petty Motorsports to drive the #9 Stanley/DeWalt Power Tools Ford Fusion.
-He finished 37th in his first race with the team at the Daytona 500, after being crashed out of contention in a 15 car wreck in turn 3 on lap 29.
+He finished 37th in his first race with the team at the Daytona 500, after being crashed out of contention in a fifteen car wreck in turn three on lap 29.
 He did finish the race.
-He went on to have an impressive race at Phoenix running in the top 10 for most of the day.
+He went on to have an impressive race at Phoenix running in the top-ten for most of the day.
 In August, Ambrose won the rain delayed Heluva Good!
 Sour Cream Dips at The Glen on 15 August to rack up his first career Sprint Cup Series win by passing Brad Keselowski and Kyle Busch with two laps to go.
 Ambrose further vindicated his road course abilities, backing up under a week later by taking an emotional victory at Montreal in the Nationwide Series, during the NAPA Auto Parts 200.
-The 2011 season continued to be his career best as he recorded 5 top 5 and 12 top 10 finishes.
-Ambrose finished the 2011 season 19th in the final point standings.
+The 2011 season continued to be his career best as he recorded five top-five and twelve top-ten finishes.
+Ambrose finished the 2011 season nineteenth in the final point standings.